 In the new reality after Brexit, our extensive know-how of logistics between the UK and the European mainland proves to be of great value.
 We specialise in border customs formalities to facilitate our clients - the European and UK big shippers – freight.
 ECS aims for a total service portfolio in full loads and supply chain.

 ECS rearranges its shareholding.
 Christine De Dijcker and Marc Lanckriet are now 100% shareholders in the family company.
-Christine De Dijcker founded the family business with her father Gustaaf De Dijcker in 1985.
 Meanwhile, her children Cédric and Alizée Lanckriet are actively contributing to the future of ECS.
+The chairman of the board of directors, Philippe Mathieu, takes over the operational leadership of ECS as CEO and Bart De Smet becomes the new chairman.